 Supervisor Catherine Stefani is a neighborhood leader, public servant and activist who is a passionate advocate for the needs of District 2.
 For over a decade, Catherine has served our community both inside and out of City Hall.
-A resident of Cow Hollow for 17 years, Catherine is a familiar face who is deeply invested in our neighborhoods.
+As a long-term resident of Cow Hollow, Catherine is a familiar face who is deeply invested in our neighborhoods.

 Catherine worked as a senior aide to both Supervisors Michela Alioto-Pier and Mark Farrell.
 She tackled issues ranging from public safety and parks to affordable housing and homelessness.
 She worked with Supervisor Alioto-Pier to prepare our community for natural disasters and to create the first job-share program for working parents at the Board of Supervisors.
 She helped save St. Luke’s Hospital, worked to shut down a fossil-fuel power plant and to protect our children by passing the ordinance which banned toys with dangerous chemicals being sold in San Francisco.
 Along with Supervisor Mark Farrell, she doubled our Homeless Outreach Team and increased homeless housing, passed small business tax credits to help our merchant corridors, fully funded all police academy classes through the budget process and doubled the Open Space Fund to secure stable capital and operations funding for our local parks.
 Catherine is known in the community for her work with District 2 neighborhood leaders to accomplish real results.